 The course reviews the basic concepts of environmental enteropathy or environmental enteric dysfunction (EED), the microbiome, and how they relate to stunting.
 It highlights new research that aims to understand the potential role of EED and the microbiome in growth and development.
 The effect of water quality on development and growth is also examined.

-Course 5: Updates on Nutrition: 2018 Global Nutrition, State of Food Security and Nutrition in the World, and EAT-Lancet Reports
+Updates on Nutrition #1: 2018 Global Nutrition, State of Food Security and Nutrition in the World, and EAT-Lancet Reports

-Click on the button below to register for the courses:
+Click on the button below to register for any of these courses above:

 For any technical difficulties, please contact Jennifer Stickland at email@example.com